AStcherbinine/omegapy/README.md

 © Aurélien Stcherbinine (2020–2021)

 ## Licence
-This package is released under a MIT open source licence.
+This package is released under a MIT open source license.
 See [`LICENSE`](LICENSE) for more details.